airbytehq/airbyte/docs/examples/postgres-replication.md

 First of all, make sure you have Docker and Docker Compose installed.
 If this isn't the case, follow the [guide](../deploying-airbyte/local-deployment.md) for recommended approach to install Docker.

-Once Docker is installed successfully run the following commands:
+Once Docker is installed successfully, run the following commands:

 ```text
 git clone https://github.com/airbytehq/airbyte.git